oracle-devrel/cd3-automation-toolkit/docs/faq.md

 **1. Is there a way to verify my input CD3 Excel sheet for any typos/miskates?**
 <br>
  	   Yes, choose 'Validate CD3' option in setUpOCI menu in create_resources (GreenField) workflow.
 It validates specific tabs of the excel sheet.
-Check out [CD3 Validator Features](cd3validator.md) for more details.
+Check out <a href="../cd3validator"><u>CD3 Validator Features</u></a> for more details.

 **2. Can I use an existing outdir to export the data from OCI?**
 <br>